cursorweb/leescribe/README.md

-# Language Reader
+# Leescribe
-Read languages and translate words you don't know!
+Read articles in other languages and translate words you don't know!
 Save words in a growable list collection to review them.

 Venv: